Jeffrey Epstein 'special observation' watch protocols went unheeded in hours before death: reports

 An autopsy was performed Sunday but the cause of death was not revealed pending further analysis.

-Fox News’ Brooke Singman and Nicole Darrah and The Associated Press contributed to this report.
+Fox News’ Brooke Singman, Nicole Darrah, Jake Gibson and The Associated Press contributed to this report.